• Skip to content

 Ethical standards in business are built off of a customer focus and commitment to providing value to its customers.

-When an organization is committed to improving the lives of its customers, it would be when there is a violation of that trust that would cause concern from a strategic perspective.
+When an organization is committed to improving the lives of its customers, a violation of that trust will cause concern from a strategic perspective.

-For instance, the Facebook privacy and data sharing scandal caused mistrust of users.
-There were deception and users did not have a good understanding of how Facebook was using their profile data.
+For instance, the Facebook privacy and data sharing scandal caused users to mistrust the company.
+There was deception, and users did not understand how Facebook was using their profile data.

 2. Accounting Practices

-Financial honesty and transparency is a basic expectation of shareholders, customers, and employees.
+Financial honesty and transparency are basic expectations of shareholders, customers, and employees.

 It serves no one when organizations “cook the books” – whether it be intentional or accidental.

-Careless accounting practices limit an organization’s ability to operate with good financial management.
+Careless accounting practices limit an organization’s ability to operate with sound financial management.

 How can an organization’s budget be accurate when there is not complete transparency in spending?